 When families begin to notice that their older loved ones may need a little extra assistance to ensure safety and wellbeing at home, raising the subject of in-home care can be difficult.
 Elders may feel apprehensive or even defensive, as they perceive a pending loss of independence.
 It’s important to begin the conversation about home care carefully, with sensitivity, empathy and understanding.

-Absolute Companion Care, providers of the home care services Towson elders trust, shares some helpful tips for families to keep in mind when it’s time to talk with their loved ones about companion care services.
+Absolute Companion Care, providers of Alzheimer’s care in Towson, MD and the surrounding areas, shares some helpful tips for families to keep in mind when it’s time to talk with their loved ones about companion care services.

 - Take it slow.
 It often takes more than one conversation for elders to agree to give home care a try.
 Keep expectations realistic, and understand that if the initial conversation is met with resistance, it’s a starting point.
 Allow your loved one time to digest and process the idea, and then try again.